Scaling Owncast

 Video

-The solution for scaling your video to a large number of concurrent viewers is to use the built-in support for external storage services.
 This allows you to generate the video on your Owncast server, but serve it from a provider who has unlimited bandwidth and capacity at a low cost.

 With this setup you don’t need extra CPU or a more powerful server in order to support more viewers, as they don’t technically touch your server once the video begins.